 Prior to agreeing to join the Board, new Directors are given a clear indication of the workload and time commitment required.
+The HRCG Committee is composed exclusively of Directors who are independent and acts as the nominating committee when Board positions are required to be filled.

-- (b) Disclose whether or not the Board has a nominating committee composed entirely of Independent Directors.
-If the Board does not have a nominating committee composed entirely of Independent Directors, describe what steps the Board takes to encourage an objective nomination process. - (c) If the Board has a nominating committee, describe the responsibilities, powers and operation of the nominating committee.
+(b) Disclose whether or not the Board has a nominating committee composed entirely of Independent Directors.
+If the Board does not have a nominating committee composed entirely of Independent Directors, describe what steps the Board takes to encourage an objective nomination process.

+(c) If the Board has a nominating committee, describe the responsibilities, powers and operation of the nominating committee.